nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `-T` – number of threads to use
 - `-G` – path to genome fasta file
 - `-a` – path to genome annotation GTF file
+- `-t` – specifies the feature types to be counted, e.g. gene, exon, intron, etc.
 - `-s` – specifies strandedness: 0=unstranded, 1=stranded (forward), 2=stranded (reverse); the `reverse` option is used if read strandedness (output from [step 6](#6a-determine-read-strandedness)) is antisense, `forward` is used with sense strandedness, and `none` is used if strandedness is half sense half antisense
 - `-o` – output file path and name
-- `/path/to/*_sorted.bam` – input sorted BAM files, can specify multiple files separated by spaces
+- `/path/to/*.bam` – input sorted BAM files, can specify multiple files separated by spaces

 **Input Data:**